sweeneychris/TheiaSfM/docs/source/sfm.rst

 .. class:: NonlinearPositionEstimator

-This class attempts to minimze the position constraint of :eq:`position_constraint` with a nonlinear solver that minimzes the chordal distance [WilsonECCV2012]_.
+This class attempts to minimize the position constraint of :eq:`position_constraint` with a nonlinear solver that minimizes the chordal distance [WilsonECCV2014]_.
 A robust cost function is utilized to remain robust to outliers.

 .. function:: NonlinearPositionEstimator(const NonlinearPositionEstimator::Options& options, const Reconstruction& reconstruction)